4a4c/mtb-recommender-demo/README.md

 2. **Data generation (brands + synthetic ratings)**
    - Generates a synthetic dataset of user-brand ratings and populates the DataFrame `df`.
+   - Displays generated data for **example users 1,10,50,100**.

 3. **Export / summary (optional)**
    - Writes `mtb_ratings.csv` and prints dataset summaries (counts, distribution, ratings per brand).
+   - This can be used to review entire dataset.

 4. **Train & recommend (modeling cell)**
-   - Loads `df` into Surprise, splits train/test, trains SVD, and prints sample top‑k recommendations.
+   - Loads `df` into Surprise, splits train/test, and trains SVD.
+   - Displays sample Top-3 recommendations for **example users 1,10,50,100**.

 5. **Evaluation (evaluation cell)**
    - Computes RMSE and mean nDCG on the hold-out test set and prints results.